Monday Blues Can Be Beaten With These 5 HacksSkye Mallon 2018-11-05

 Want to find out more?

-She specialises in coaching Jump Rope HIIT paired with Bodyweight, Strength, Yogalates, Boxing and Kickboxing movements.
 She has a keen interest in high-quality, activewear apparel and represents different brands.
 Lastly, she believes that the best results are achieved by doing something you love!
-The point is to have fun, explore more and get outside of your comfort zone.
+The point is to have fun, explore and move more, eat good food and get outside of your comfort zone.

-Bachelor of the Arts Degree in Fashion at LISOF.
+Bachelor of Arts Degree in Fashion at LISOF.

 Jump Rope HIIT Coach and Professional Jump Roper